 Moist and Fluffy Ricotta Pancakes

 My family’s absolute favorite breakfast (or dinner) is pancakes!
-They could literally eat them every day if I let them.
-We love homemade buttermilk pancakes from my cookbook or my German pancake recipe, but every once in a while we like to mix things up.
+They could literally eat a pancake recipe every day if I let them.
+We love homemade buttermilk pancakes, Swedish pancakes and this German pancake recipe!

-These ricotta pancakes are the perfect way to do that.
+These ricotta pancakes are the perfect way mix things up, though.
 Especially if you have leftover ricotta in the fridge after making stuffed shells or lasagna.

-The best way to describe the texture is that they taste like a thicker crepe.
-They have a more dense and rich consistency than your traditional pancake recipe with a slightly sweeter taste.
+The texture is thicker than a crepe and they have a more dense and rich consistency than your traditional pancake recipe with a slightly sweeter taste.
 Adding the ricotta to the batter makes them extra moist and fluffy.
 If you have a lemon on hand, you can add the zest and juice in for a nice punch.
 Yum!

 Ricotta in Pancakes